SiJBC/Optus-Assessment-ProgressBar/README.md

 ### Solution Built with Next.js Metaframework:
 - starter template cloned with the command
   yarn create next-app --example with-jest with-jest-app
-- linting and type checking with Next configuration
+- linting and typescript with Next configuration
-- SSR and SSG capabilities
+- SSR and SSG capabilities, static site by default
-- jest setup with performing tests in watch mode
+- jest setup with tests in watch mode
 - deployment with vercel at
 https://vercel.com/sijbc/optus-assessment-progress-bar
+`
 ## Tests in watch mode:

 - yarn test